nblumoe/nblumoe.github.com/_posts/2012-06-23-cors-api-with-oauth2-authentication-using-rails-and-angularjs.md

 As the client and the server reside on different domains, we need to take care of [CORS][corswiki].
 You might consider using a reverse proxy with the two servers behind it to use the same domain, but different servers for backend and frontend.
-This would be an alternatice approach, which I do not cover here.
+This would be an alternative approach, which I do not cover here.

 Implementing CORS is pretty easy, we just have to set some HTTP headers.